Skip to content

 Customer Service & Rewards: Koodo, Virgin, and Fido are known for their high levels of customer service, allowing you to communicate with a representative in-person, by phone, email, and livechat.
 In addition, they offer perks and rewards to their customers.
 Offers on exclusive plans, device upgrades, bonus data, and deals with other businesses in Canada are common examples of their perks, but you’ll have to check with each provider to see what options they have running now.

 Purchasing a phone through your phone carrier provider?
-We used to rank these 1st level flankers as the best option if you wanted to purchase a phone through your phone provider.
-But, if you want to purchase a new phone through your provider, you’ll pay for that phone with a monthly fee through a financing plan.
-The financing plans are similarly priced across the brands who offer them (notably, you can’t purchase a new phone through the 2nd level brands).
+We used to rank these 1st-level flankers as the best option if you wanted to purchase a phone through your phone provider.
+But if you want to purchase a new phone through your provider, you’ll pay for that phone with a monthly fee through a financing plan.
+The financing plans are similarly priced across the brands that offer them (notably, you can’t purchase a new phone through the 2nd-level brands).

 No Unlimited Data: None of the 1st level flanker brands offer unlimited data plans.
 If you’re an internet addict with a need for infinite data, your only options are to head to the top and sign up with Rogers, Bell, or Telus, or spend your life jumping from place to place looking for decent WiFi.